CDAsia/ckeditor/README.md

 For file upload support, you must generate the necessary file storage models.
 The currently supported backends are:

-* ActiveRecord (paperclip, carrierwave, dragonfly, refile)
+* ActiveRecord (paperclip, carrierwave, dragonfly)
 * Mongoid (paperclip, carrierwave, dragonfly)

 ### How to generate models to store uploaded files